 Welcome to the Copyright Claims Board (CCB).
-Soon, you will be able to file a claim through eCCB (the CCB’s electronic filing and case management system).
-Learn more below about the types of claims that you will be able to file, the outcomes that may be available, how to let someone know you have a claim against them, and the next steps to take to pursue the claim.
+You can file a claim through eCCB (the CCB’s electronic filing and case management system).
+Learn more below about the types of claims that you can file, the outcomes that may be available, how to let someone know you have a claim against them, and the next steps to take to pursue the claim.

 Information You Will Need Before You File Your Claim